 Toothaches

 Sudden or severe toothaches are the driving factor for many Calgary residents to seek emergency dental care.
-At Calgary Dental Centers, our team is experienced enough to examine the teeth in question to determine the root cause of the pain.
+At Calgary Dental Centers, our team has the experience to examine the teeth in question to determine the root cause of the pain.
 In some cases, it may be a small cavity that has grown and will now require root canal therapy.
-For others, it could be an exposed tooth root as a result of advancing gum disease.
+For others, it could be an exposed tooth root due to advancing gum disease.

-It’s important to note that when a tooth infection is left untreated, it can eventually cause an abscess which is a major infection that can be extremely painful.
-If you suspect you may have an abscess, it’s important to seek treatment as soon as possible.
+It’s important to note that when a tooth infection is left untreated, it can eventually cause an abscess, a major infection that can be extremely painful.
+If you suspect you may have an abscess, it’s essential to seek treatment as soon as possible.

-There are certain things you can do at home before coming into our Calgary office for an emergency appointment.
+You can do certain things at home before coming into our Calgary office for an emergency appointment.

-1. If a tooth has been knocked-out, make sure to handle it by the crown and not the root.
-Gently rinse the tooth off and try to gently place it back in the socket.
-If you are unable to place it in the socket, place it in a glass of milk.
+1. If your tooth is knocked out, hold it only by the crown.
+Do not touch the root.
+Rinse the tooth and try to place it back in the socket gently.
+If you are unable to place it in the socket, put it in a glass of milk

-2. If you have a toothache, over the counter pain relievers along with ice packs on the outside of the cheek can help alleviate pain and swelling.
+2. If you are experiencing a toothache, over-the-counter pain relievers along with ice packs on the outside of the cheek can help alleviate pain and swelling

 Common treatments for a dental emergency